Program staff is trained to address the needs of children whose home language is not English.

 [ Points: 4 ]

-• Evidence in Aspire that at least 60% of teaching staff have attended the relevant training within the previous 15 months
+Evidence in The Aspire Registry that at least 60% of teaching staff have attended training about supporting Emergent Multilingual Learners within the 15 months prior to Standards Inventory submission, verified with training certificate.

 Staff will be more capable of supporting the needs of children and families whose home language is not English, if they participate in regular training to develop and refine their knowledge of practices related to English Language Learners (ELL).